Why use on-sensor polarization?

 S1 is the difference between the horizontal and vertical components.
 Positive values are horizontally linearly polarized while negative ones are vertically linearly polarized.

 S2 is the 45° component.
 Positive values are 45° linearly polarized.
-Negative values are -45° linearly polarized.
+Negative values are -45° or (135° if you will) linearly polarized.

-The S1, S2, and S3 Stokes parameters that ignore the intensity of light are frequently represented as a set of spherical coordinates mapped to a Poincaré sphere.
+The S1, S2, and S3 Stokes parameters are frequently represented as a set of spherical coordinates mapped to a Poincaré sphere.
 This notation is a convenient way of understanding the relative contribution of each of the polarized components of a light beam to its overall polarization state.

 Poincaré sphere.
 Outdoors, the S3 component can reliably be assumed to be 0.
 The intensity, Ip is equal to 1.

 Stokes parameters can be used to compute polarimetric parameters and greatly enhance visible spectrum imagery.

 Degree of Linear Polarization